Coast: Size

-Exact length of coastline
+Challenges of precisely measuring the coastline

 Formation

 Tides often determine the range over which sediment is deposited or eroded.
 Areas with high tidal ranges allow waves to reach farther up the shore, and areas with lower tidal ranges produce deposition at a smaller elevation interval.
 The tidal range is influenced by the size and shape of the coastline.
 Tides do not typically cause erosion by themselves; however, tidal bores can erode as the waves surge up the river estuaries from the ocean.

 Geologists classify coasts on the basis of tidal range into macrotidal coasts with a tidal range greater than 4 m; mesotidal coasts with a tidal range of 2 to 4 m; and microtidal coasts with a tidal range of less than 2 m.
 The distinction between macrotidal and mesotidal coasts is more important.
 Macrotidal coasts lack barrier islands and lagoons, and are characterized by funnel-shaped estuaries containing sand ridges aligned with tidal currents.
 Wave action is much more important for determining bedforms of sediments deposited along mesotidal and microtidal coasts than in macrotidal coasts.

 Waves erode coastline as they break on shore releasing their energy; the larger the wave the more energy it releases and the more sediment it moves.
 Coastlines with longer shores have more room for the waves to disperse their energy, while coasts with cliffs and short shore faces give little room for the wave energy to be dispersed.
 In these areas, the wave energy breaking against the cliffs is higher, and air and water are compressed into cracks in the rock, forcing the rock apart, breaking it down.
 Sediment deposited by waves comes from eroded cliff faces and is moved along the coastline by the waves.
 This forms an abrasion or cliffed coast.

 Sediment deposited by rivers is the dominant influence on the amount of sediment located in the case of coastlines that have estuaries.
 Today, riverine deposition at the coast is often blocked by dams and other human regulatory devices, which remove the sediment from the stream by causing it to be deposited inland.
 Coral reefs are a provider of sediment for coastlines of tropical islands.

 Like the ocean which shapes them, coasts are a dynamic environment with constant change.
 The Earth's natural processes, particularly sea level rises, waves and various weather phenomena, have resulted in the erosion, accretion and reshaping of coasts as well as flooding and creation of continental shelves and drowned river valleys (rias).